Mahmood-Darwish/Gambelous/README.md

 ## TODO

+- Add notifications
+- Add error handling
+- Make a better select based on game
+- Style the website
 - Fix staging test
 - Improve readme.md
-- Add how to play page
-- Add notifications
-- Style the website
-- Add error handling
 - Add tests for frontend
-- Show gas calculation for the reward

 <a name="contrib"></a>